Trello

 Choose Trello if you want the simplest, fastest way to visualize work.
 Its board-list-card system requires zero training, the free plan is generous (10 boards, 10 collaborators, unlimited cards), and paid plans start at just $5/user/month.
 The trade-off: no dependencies, no goals, no portfolios, and most views are locked behind Premium ($10/user/month).

 Choose Asana if you need structured project management at scale.
 Five built-in views, task dependencies, goals and OKRs, AI Teammates, and workload management give you infrastructure for complex, multi-project work.
-The trade-off: the free plan caps at 10 users with no Timeline or custom fields, and advanced features like goals and time tracking require the $24.99/user/month Advanced plan.
+The trade-off: the free plan now caps at just 2 users (reduced from 10 in November 2025) with no Timeline or custom fields, and advanced features like goals and time tracking require the $24.99/user/month Advanced plan.

 Neither handles invoicing, CRM, proposals, contracts, or client portals.
 If those matter to your workflow, keep reading through to the alternatives section.